GGULTAM/generate_document/README.md

 ```
 replace_docx(src, dest, replace_list)
 ```
-> src is path of the template DOCX file
+> src is path of the template DOCX file\n

-> dest is path of the output PDF file
+> dest is path of the output PDF file\n
 > replace_list is the list of texts you want to change... like below.

 ```